perarnau/ccontrol/README.markdown

 	 */
 	int ccontrol_destroy_zone(struct ccontrol_zone *);

-Then you allocate memory inside a zone :
+Then you allocate memory inside a zone:

 	/* Allocates memory inside the zone.
 Similar to POSIX malloc */